 Definitely avoid harsh soaps, and usually foaming cleansers are bad news (I know some have been formulated to be not so stripping, but they’re few and far between).
 Try and go for a cleanser that’s gentle and won’t strip the skin, but at the same time you want to make sure you’re cleansing your skin of any makeup/ grime (apologies couldn’t think of a better word) from the day.

-For me a good cleanser is key (I’m definitely not one of the lucky ones that can sleep with makeup on and get away with it).
+For me a good cleanser is key.
 I’m just about to run out of the Erborian Milk Resurfacing Cleanser* and I’ve absolutely loved using it.
 One of the main ingredients is Sesame milk which helps improve the quality of the skin texture and hydration.
 It works well as a second cleanser, leaving my skin nice and hydrated before applying other products.

 To remove eye makeup I stick with my trusty Garnier Micellar water, I’ve used this for years and it removes everything easily and doesn’t irritate my eyes at all.
 I’ve been using these bamboo cotton pads for the past 4 months, so much more sustainable than single use pads and they’ve lasted so well in the wash.

-Every morning and night I use the Pixi Glow Tonic straight after cleansing.
+Every morning and night I use a toner straight after cleansing.
+One of my favourites that I always repurchase is the Pixi Glow Tonic.
 It contains 5% glycolic acid, which is a small amount but enough to get you started with using more active skincare.
 This toner leaves my skin glowy, clear of blemishes and my overall complexion looks clearer without feeling stripped of moisture.
 It’s affordable but has amazing ingredients that work!
 Honestly I repurchase this over and over again (I’m also on the Pixi PR list, so they do send me some occasionally).
 One thing to note with this, I mean you should always wear SPF anyway, but definitely after using an acid based product as the skin is more sensitive to UV rays.

-Another ingredient that’s perfect for combination skin is Hyluronic acid.
+A skincare ingredient that’s perfect for combination skin is Hyluronic acid.
 It’s another one where I actually see results when I add it into my routine, and it works wonders at keeping my skin hydrated.
 An affordable one that’s amazing is The Inky List Hyaluronic Acid Serum.
 The formulation contains 2% hyaluronic acid, which for £5.99 is bloody good.
 If you’re new to Hyaluronic Acid I definitely recommend trying this first.
+You apply it before your moisturiser and it amplifies how much moisture you skin will absorb from the product.

 Another favourite I’ve just started using is L’Oreal Revitalift Hyluronic Acid Serum* If you have dehydrated but oily skin you need a hyluronic acid based serum in your routine.
 This is what changed the game for me.
 This serum is lightweight and absorbs into the skin almost instantly.
 I’m not sure this is worth the £24.99 full price, but it is often on offer which then I do think it’s worth picking up.